Andrewneteye4343/scDock/README.md

 # scDock
-Here, we establish a series analysis pipeline, including scRNA/snRNA sequencing analysis, cell-cell communication and small molecular dockinfg. dd
+Here, we establish a series analysis pipeline, including scRNA/snRNA sequencing analysis, cell-cell communication and small molecular docking.

+How to use:
+bash main.sh config.yaml